MPLLang/mpl/README.md

 # MPL

-MPL* is a compiler for standard ML that implements support for nested (fork-join) parallelism.
-MPL* generates executables with excellent multicore performance because it utilizes the theory of disentanglement to manage memory of parallel programs.
+MPL-EM (MPL\*) is a compiler for standard ML that implements support for nested (fork-join) parallelism.
+MPL-EM generates executables with excellent multicore performance because it utilizes the theory of disentanglement to manage memory of parallel programs.
 [[1](#rmab16),[2](#gwraf18),[3](#wyfa20),[4](#awa21),[5](#waa22)].